 I prepared the Icy Letters weeks in advance of setting up the sensory bin.
-So I knew I had it in my tool belt on a hot day to pull out to entertain my almost 4 year old.
+So I knew I had it in my tool belt on a hot day to pull out to entertain my 3 year old preschooler.

 With twin infants at home, sensory bins set up and clean up for me has to be quick and painless but most of all it has to promote free play!

 So for that to happen a lot of the times I don’t have an exact plan of how she should play with the sensory bin materials.
 I give her the tools and let her go at it.